ireaneus/CDI/docs/NTSurvey/NTSurveyRomans.md

 ---
-title: Chapter Summaries for Romans
+title: NTSurvey - Session 11 Parts 1-3 Romans
 date: 56 A.D
 writer: Paul, a bond-servant of Christ Jesus
-category: Third Missionary Journey
+category: Prison Epistle
-description: The theme of Romans is righteousness.
-This letter discusses in detail the righteousness that God provides for sinful mankind.
-This is the only kind of righteousness that God approves.
+description: Edmond Heibert says of Romans, “The epistle to the Romans is acknowledged to be one of the most profound books in existence.
+Its impressive grandeur and impenetrable depths make it one of the most highly prized parts of the Holy Scripture.
+It has very appropriately been termed the Cathedral of the Christian faith.
+It was not without adequate reason that this epistle was assigned first position among the Pauline writings…”
 bibleReference: Romans
 ---